myPlutoZone/com.plutozone.knowledge/com/plutozone/knowledge/development/cloud/aws.md

 	- Create EC2 Instances
 		- Make PEM for ec2-user at Amazon Linux 2
 		- Install Nginx or Tomcat
-	- Scale up and down
+	- `Scale up and down` for a Instance vs. `Scale out and in` by Instance
 	- EC2 vs. AWS Managed Service
 - RDS(MySQL, PostgreSQL, MariaDB, ..) and Aurora, DynamoDB(=No SQL)
 - Route53(=DNS, 자체 또는 외부 DNS 관리)